 Pedestrian/vehicle accidents often result in serious, catastrophic injuries.
 While it is possible for a pedestrian to be compensated after an accident, it isn’t easy.
 The pedestrian has to file a claim with the driver’s insurance company, keep meticulous records of their medical expenses, and endure a lengthy investigation of the accident’s cause.

-If you were a pedestrian involved in an auto accident, an experienced pedestrian accident lawyer can help you with the claims process and help determine who was liable for the accident.
-Unfortunately, North Carolina’s statute of limitations only gives you three years to file a claim, so it is crucial that you contact DeMayo Law Offices, L.L.P. ® for a free consultation as soon as possible.
+If you were a pedestrian involved in an accident, an experienced North Carolina pedestrian accident lawyer with DeMayo Law Offices can help you with the claims process and help determine who was liable for the accident.
+Unfortunately, North Carolina’s statute of limitations only gives you three years to file a claim, so it is crucial that you contact DeMayo Law Offices for a free consultation as soon as possible.

 Many people think a pedestrian is someone travelling on foot.
 Legally, a pedestrian is anyone not traveling in a motorized vehicle.
 That means almost everyone is a pedestrian at some point during the day, including cyclists, skateboarders and rollerbladers.